top of page

 Stewardship through Tradition

-Membership is made up of the federally recognized tribes of the Native Village of Cantwell, Mentasta Traditional Council, Cheesh'na Tribe, the Native Village of Gakona, the Gulkana Village, the Native Village of Tazlina, the Native Village of Kluti-Kaah, and the Native Village of Chitina.
-As land holders, the two Alaska Native Corporations, Ahtna Incorporated and the Chitina Native Corporation are also members.
+Membership includes the federally recognized tribes of the Native Village of Cantwell, Mentasta Traditional Council, Cheesh'na Tribe, Native Village of Gakona, Gulkana Village, Native Village of Tazlina, Native Village of Kluti-Kaah, and Native Village of Chitina.
+As landholders, the Alaska Native Corporations Ahtna Incorporated and Chitina Native Corporation are also members.

 Winding River.JPG